Scope

 Partners and Collaborations

-Several European academic and industrial partners covering broad range of expertise from electrical and mechanical engineering to physicians, data and computer science have come together in a interactive and dynamic discussion led by HTWG Konstanz (UC-Lab) in order to push the state of the start and moving on the edging of the field.
+Several European academic and industrial partners covering a broad range of expertise from electrical and mechanical engineering to physicians, data and computer science have come together in an interactive and dynamic discussion led by HTWG Konstanz (UC-Lab) in order to push the state of the start and to move on the edging of the field.

 1. AWO District Association Schwarzwald